-- 1. Drawing is not to scale. - 2.
-All leads/pads should also be soldered to the PCB to improve the lead/pad solder joint life. - There is an exposed die pad on the underside of the UFQFPN package.
+- 2. All leads/pads should also be soldered to the PCB to improve the lead/pad solder joint life. - 3.
+There is an exposed die pad on the underside of the UFQFPN package.
 It is recommended to connect and solder this back-side pad to PCB ground.